 Like most other Eos owner, I was cruising the high way with a smile on my face.
 It’s been a two-hour drive and it didn’t even feel that long.
 And soon I was just about five minutes from home.

-As I gave it a good and confident push on the pedal to get to my exit, the car screamed like it was in labor; or maybe more like something inside the engine just got loosened and it was on a killing spree under the hood.
+As I gave it a good and confident push on the pedal to get to my exit, all of the sudden boom, it felt like something just exploded and followed by the sound of screws and bolts in a blender; I thought something inside the engine just got loose and it was on a killing spree under the hood.
 One moment the engine light started blinked like a disco light, the next the EPC came on and stayed on; which made my dashboard lit beautifully like a winter Christmas tree on Dec 24th.

-Once I saw the EPC light I know this was going to be a crappy drive home –because the car has gotten itself into Limp Mode.
+Once I saw the EPC light I panicked because I knew this was going to be a crappy drive home –because then I was in Limp Mode.
 Limp Mode means the the turbo stopped spooling, the ECU limits max speed around 30-45mph and you stuck with one gear for a long time before it shifts.
 Car also jerks like someone kicks it in the nuts every five seconds.
 Ounch!

-So I pulled over and quickly put my OBD Eleven to work (review here).
+So I pulled over and quickly put my OBD11 to work (ODB Evelen guide here).
 After a quick scan, this was the result.

-So what this myriad of faulty codes trying to tell me is my engine now has transformed itself into a ticking bomb.
+So what this myriad of faulty codes probably try to tell me is my TSI engine now has transformed itself into a ticking time bomb.
 Get out and run as fast as you could.
 Just kidding!

 The three main codes: